 5 Destinations With Incredible Powder

 Telluride is located in the southern portion of the Rocky Mountains and offers unparalleled skiing and snowboarding.
-It’s a picturesque mountain town with a historic, yet thriving main street lined with shops, restaurants, and bars to keep you entertained after the lifts close.
-And regardless of when you visit, you’ll be sure to find plenty of things to do as the town’s event calendar is packed all winter long.
+It’s a picturesque mountain town with a historic yet thriving main street lined with shops, restaurants, and bars to keep you entertained well after the lifts close.
+And regardless of when you visit, you’ll be sure to find plenty of things to do, as the town’s event calendar is packed all winter long.

 Moving north along the great Rocky Mountain Range, we arrive at our next destination: Jackson Hole, Wyoming.
 The resort consists of mostly extreme or black diamond ski slopes with a handful of moderate or blue circle trails toward the bottom of the mountain, so we strongly suggest that you have a good level of comfortability on your skis or snowboard before you head to the Northern Rockies.
 That said, Jackson is a quintessential western town, complete with a town square, so you definitely want to put it on the list.